• Skip to primary navigation

 Combine Wet and Dry ingredients

-• Add sifted dry ingredients to wet mixture.
+• Add sifted dry ingredients to the wet mixture.
 Use a wooden spoon or whisk and stir to make a smooth batter.

 Bake Cake